ehealthinnovation/techtest-java/README.md

 ##The Assignment:

 #### We have created a refactoring exercise for you to complete.
-All code, structure and files are fair game for you to update, the only restriction is that the behaviour must not change.
+All code, structure and files are fair game for you to modify, the only restriction is that the output for any given input must not change.
 The goal is to have expandable, maintainable and easily readable code.

 The scenario is that this is Shopping Drug Market's code for receipt printing.
 You've been hired to potentially make some updates to their code, they're not yet sure what changes will be coming but at the least they will start to stock more medication types and begin to have more flexible deals on their products.